minimo6caracteres/tyron/README.md

 The end-user pays for the service through transaction fees.
 Transaction fees will fund projects to mitigate global warming.
 Users will vote the winner for each term.

-[Staking capital](https://github.com/tyronNetwork/tyron/blob/master/community/contributors/economy&finance.md) to cover operating costs.
+[Staking capital](https://github.com/tyronNetwork/tyron/blob/master/community/contributors/economy&finance.md) to cover the operating costs.

 ---